finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_a2_b_movements_for_fund**
 > VersionedResourceListOfFundA2BMovementRecord get_a2_b_movements_for_fund(scope, code, valuation_point_data_query_parameters, nav_type_code=nav_type_code, as_at=as_at, filter=filter, property_keys=property_keys)

-[EXPERIMENTAL] GetA2BMovementsForFund: Get A2B movements for transaction portfolios in a Fund.
+[EARLY ACCESS] GetA2BMovementsForFund: Get A2B movements for transaction portfolios in a Fund.

 Get the A2B movement records of transaction portfolios in a specified Fund.